Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/ssh.rst

          ssh-keygen -K

-4. During key generation, you may also be asked to set a **passphrase**.
+3. During key generation, you may also be asked to set a **passphrase**.
 This passphrase encrypts the local key handle stored in ``~/.ssh/`` (not the private key on the Nitrokey, which always stays securely inside the device).
-The passphrase is **different from the FIDO2 device PIN**: the PIN protects the physical key itself, while the passphrase protects your local SSH key files.
-Using both increases overall security.
+The passphrase is different from the FIDO2 device PIN.
+The PIN protects the physical key itself, while the passphrase protects your local SSH public key file.
+We recommend to use a passphrase to protect non-resident keys only.

-5. When asked for a file path, accept the default option (``~/.ssh/id_ed25519_sk``) or choose a custom name like ``id_ed25519_sk_gitlab``.
+4. When asked for a file path, accept the default option (``~/.ssh/id_ed25519_sk``) or choose a custom name like ``id_ed25519_sk_gitlab``.

-6. If the Nitrokey blinks, confirm the operation by touching it.
+5. If the Nitrokey blinks, confirm the operation by touching it.

-7. By executing the command, the following files will be created:
+Eventually the following files will be created:

    ``~/.ssh/id_ed25519_sk`` → handle to the private key (stored securely on the Nitrokey)